swcarpentry/board/governance.md

         under the organizational membership rules may appoint a representative to the Advisory Council.

-5. The Executive Director is appointed by, and answers to, the Board of Directors.
+5. The Executive Director is appointed by, and answers to, the Steering Committee.
 He or she is a paid employee of the Foundation, and is responsible for overseeing its day-to-day operations.

     a.
-The Executive Director may not be a member of either the Board of Directors or the Advisory Council.
+The Executive Director may not be a member of either the Steering Committee or the Advisory Council.

     b.
-He or she may attend meetings of the Board of Directors and the Advisory Council when invited to do so.
+He or she may attend meetings of the Steering Committee and the Advisory Council when invited to do so.

-    For a complete description of the Executive Director's role, see the most recent version of the job description written and approved by the Board of Directors.
+    For a complete description of the Executive Director's role, see the most recent version of the job description written and approved by the Steering Committee.

 7. The Foundation's legal, financial, and contractual affairs are handled through NumFOCUS, with which the Foundation has a Fiscal Sponsorship Agreement (FSA).
-The project lead and two board members are signatories of the FSA.
+The project lead and two Steering Committee members are signatories of the FSA.

     a.
 On behalf of the Foundation, NumFOCUS holds the copyright on all Software Carpentry materials and is the owner of its